 In 1894, with the approval of the secretary of the Treasury, the Bureau submitted a bid for the contract to print the new series of postage stamps.
 Their bid was almost \$7,000 less than the lowest bid submitted by the three private companies also competing for the contract.
+Until this date, contracts had been awarded to private companies for the production of stamps.
 Despite loud protests that the Bureau was not capable of producing the stamps, they were awarded the contract.